ctyler2621/AlarmPiHat/README.md

  7. Enable I2C and change permissions to the I2C bus to 666
  8. Reboot the Raspberry Pi

-# Accessing the Alram PiHat through the web
+# Accessing the Alarm PiHat through the web
 Just go to the IP address of your Raspberry Pi and then /AlarmPiHat/ for
 example: